Micha-89/Micha-89/README.md

 - A team where people respect and support each other
 - A company where you can take ownership of your work
 - An environment where you can feel the motivation and ambition

+ ### What my previous work experience offers:

+ - I worked 3 years as a recruiter, 4 years as a social law advisor, and 2 years as a customer service agent.
+ - Clear and good communication, problem-solving skills, and empathy were central in all of these.
+ - Detailed work, analytical thinking and being able to communicate about complex subjects was crucial in my job as a social law advisor.

 ### I have experience with the following web dev tools, libraries, frameworks, and languages: